vrtbl/passerine/CONTRIBUTING.md

 # Contributing to P
-If you're reading this, congrats - thanks for taking a look!
+If you're reading this, thanks for taking a look!
-If you enjoy P and would like to contribute, we have some simple rules to follow.
+If you would like to contribute to P, we have some simple rules to follow.
 Contributions are made through pull requests, unless you are given write access to the repository.\*

 ## General Guidelines